-This is the most common health problem of the senior dog.
+- This is the most common health problem of the senior cat.
 Excess fat will shorten life by about 15% and will result in more visits to the veterinarian.
-Fat secretes hormones that promote cancer and promote inflammation, so heavy dogs get an extra dose of pain so to speak

-Diagnostic Tests: Physical Exam, Blood and Urine Tests (tests rule out hormonal problems)

-Treatment: Exercise and diet.
+Fat secretes hormones that promote cancer and promote inflammation, so heavy cats get an extra dose of pain so to speak. - Diagnostic Tests: Exam, possibly Blood and Urine Tests (to rule out other causes of obesity) - Treatment: Exercise and diet.
 There are many tools at our disposal to help these chubby souls.